 If you ask me what my favorite store in France is, Picard would quickly come to mind.
 The frozen food giant is like nothing I’d ever experienced in the USA, and I make weekly visits (or as often as my little freezer will allow).
 It’s a favorite among the French too, and you can find everything from appetizers and frozen veggies to prepared meals and desserts.

-If you’ve spent a little time in France, you’ve most likely seen a Picard store, officially called Picard Surgelés.
-With over 900 locations in France alone, Picard is a mainstay in France and one that I’ve wholly embraced.
+If you’ve spent a little time in France, you’ve most likely seen a Picard frozen food store, officially called Picard Surgelés.
+With over 900 Picard store locations in France alone, they’re a mainstay in France and one that I’ve wholly embraced.
 I’m not always the most motivated cook, and some nights we shamefully don’t even start thinking about dinner until 7 p.m. or later when I get home from the gym.
 When you need something easy to cook or just want to have a variety of options at your disposal, Picard should be your go-to place.
-Maybe you’ll love it as much as I do…
+Maybe you’ll love it as much as I do… French frozen food doesn’t get better than this.

 I’m like a kid in a candy store when I browse the cases at Picard.
 They even deliver to your home if you don’t live near a store.